5 Best Belt Sanders For Woodworking (2024 Review)

 CRAFTSMAN Belt Sander, 3 inch x 21-inch, 7 Amp,...

-• 7.0 amp 3in.
-X 21in.
-Belt sander with an angled belt Design to sand closer to adjoining surfaces
+• Closer sand: angled belt design to sand closer to adjoining surfaces

-• Max 800 FPM For fast material removal
+• Fast material removal: max 800 fpm for fast material removal

-• Tool-free belt release for quick and easy belt changes
+• Easy belt changes: tool-free belt release for quick and easy belt changes

 OVERVIEW

-The body on this belt sander measures 14.37 inches L x 5.44 inches W x 5.64 inches H. It weighs about 6.64 pounds, which is not heavy considering the length.
+The body of this belt sander measures 14.37 inches L x 5.44 inches W x 5.64 inches H. It weighs about 6.64 pounds, which is not heavy considering the length.

 PROS

 • Craftsman uses an angled belt design instead of a standard nose on the sander’s body.
-The tapering allows you to get closer in areas that typical designs might struggle to reach.
+The tapering allows you to get closer to areas that typical designs might struggle to reach.

 • It has an adjustable over-molded handle.
 You can adjust it in three positions, providing more options for comfort and control as you work.